Nithin218/awesome-taxonomy-of-hallucination-types-in-large-language-models-for-research-applications/README.md

 ## License

-Repository content (README, audit, curation notes) is released under the [MIT License](LICENSE).
+Repository content (README, audit, curation notes) is released under the **MIT License** ([LICENSE](LICENSE)).
 Linked papers, datasets, and third-party repositories retain their own original licenses — see each entry for details.
-No copyrighted paper PDFs are redistributed in this repository; all papers are linked to their DOI, publisher page, or arXiv record.
+No copyrighted paper PDFs are redistributed in this repository; papers are linked to their DOI, publisher page, or arXiv/ACL Anthology record.